 - Signs of drug inhalation including atrophy of the nasal mucosa and perforation of the nasal septum

-- Evidence of acute intoxication or withdrawal, for example, slurred speech, unsteady gait, pinpoint pupils, bizarre or atypical behavior, changes in the level of arousal (agitation or sedation), tachycardia, euphoria, conjunctival injection, sweating, watery eyes, runny nose
+- Evidence of acute intoxication or withdrawal, such as slurred speech, unsteady gait, pinpoint pupils, bizarre or atypical behavior, changes in the level of arousal (agitation or sedation), tachycardia, euphoria, etc. conjunctival injection, sweating, watery eyes, runny nose.

 Mental State Exam

-This examination should be performed and look for following symptoms and signs:
+This examination should be performed and look for the following symptoms and signs:

 - Appearance: Personal hygiene, clothes,